Butter Bean curry, an Indian-inspired vegan curry featuring lima beans in a richly spiced and boldly flavoured tomato gravy, just add naan!

 - 100g (~3 Cups) Baby Spinach

-- Split the green chillies in half legthways.
+- Split the green chillies in half lengthways.

 - Crush the cardamom pods gently with the side of a knife.

-- Heat a pan over a medium heat and when it is at temperature add the vegetable oil.
+- Heat a 8" or 20cm saucepan over a medium heat and when it is at temperature add the vegetable oil.

 - When the oil is hot add the slit chillies and curry leaves and stir for 15 seconds.

-- Add the asafoetida, mustard seeds, ajwain seeds, cardamom pods and cinnamon stck and cook until the mustard seeds start to "pop".
+- Add the asafoetida, mustard seeds, ajwain seeds, cardamom pods and cinnamon stick and cook until the mustard seeds start to "pop and crackle".

 - Add the onion and cook for 5 minutes to soften, if the onions start to colour reduce the heat.